August 1st, 2022

 North Beach was a red light district before the U.S. knew what a red light district was.
 Before the 1906 earthquake, this area was the lawless Barbary Coast (as it was actually a coast back then, later filled with landfill) where many gold miners and came to check out the area’s dancehalls, brothels and saloons.
 This area was destroyed after the earthquake and later Prohibition further stamped the ungodliness.
 In the 1950s, nearby Broadway Street became a place for jazz and live entertainment clubs.
 The Condor Club located at 560 Broadway was the first topless bar in the United States, opening in 1964.
 Many adult entertainment clubs line the Broadway Street headed south today, though it doesn’t have the luster of its mid-20th Century fame.

-If you want more information, don’t hesitate to ask SCH’s concierge for more info about what to see or where to eat in North Beach.
+If you want more information, don’t hesitate to ask our front office team for more info about what to see or where to eat in North Beach.